 Anything else, Bioplastic, Polycarbonate, BPA, Lexan

 Number 7 plastics are used to make baby bottles, sippy cups, CDs, DVDs, water cooler bottles, and car parts.

 A new generation of compostable plastics, made from bio-based polymers like corn starch, is being developed to replace polycarbonates.
 These are also included in category #7, which can be confusing to the consumer.
 These compostable plastics have the initials “PLA” on the bottom near the recycling symbol.
 Some may also say, “Compostable.”

 The problem with cornstarch-based plastics is that they only biodegrade in a special facility which most countries don’t have access to.
 More on PLA and Bioplastic here.

-Our best option is to stay away from plastic, but that isn’t so easily done with plastic all around us.
-If you are going to use them, we need to remember which ones are ok to use and which ones are bad.
+Our best option is to stay away from plastic.
+But that isn’t so easily done with plastic all around us.
+If you are going to use it, we need to remember which ones are ok to use and which ones are bad.

 To summarize, plastic number #2, #4, #5 are generally considered “safe”.
 I would still be careful about adding hot beverages or even microwaving them even though they print it on the package.